-The District shall notify the President and his/her designee of all Board of Trustees meetings one week in advance.
-The District shall provide the Union with a place on the agenda of the Board of Trustees regular public meetings if so requested by the Union prior to the meeting.
-In emergencies notification of the Superintendent shall suffice.
-Furthermore, the Union upon written request shall be entitled to appear before the Board of Trustees at a special meeting to speak on matters it deems of importance or with regards to the terms and conditions of this contract.
+The Union upon written request shall be entitled to appear before the Board of Trustees at a special meeting to speak on matters it deems of importance or with regards to the terms and conditions of this contract.
 Said special meeting shall occur and legal notice given.